gitty-what-gitty-who/synchronize/README.md

 ## Description

-This batch script allows Windows users to quickly and easily mirror their Windows personal folders onto a USB drive.  <br/> It performs a one-way synchronization from your PC to the USB drive, meaning:
+This batch script allows Windows users to quickly and easily mirror their Windows personal directories onto a USB drive.  <br/>
+It performs a one-way synchronization from your PC to the USB drive, meaning:

 - New and updated files on your PC will be copied to the USB.